-An acronym for Cathode Ray Tube.
-Normally used in reference to the man-machine interface.
+This term is an acronym for Cathode Ray Tube.
+Normally used in reference to the manmachine interface.

 deadline

 A fixed time limit by which a task must have completed a set of actions.
 Beyond this point, the results are of reduced value and may even be considered useless or harmful.